 When the dean of students receives information that a student has allegedly violated a Regents' Rule, University regulation, administrative rule, city ordinance, or state or federal law, the alleged violation will be investigated.
-When the information received by the dean of students makes allegations of sex discrimination, sexual harassment, or sexual assault, the dean of students shall inform the Title IX coordinator of the allegations.
-Any complaints or allegations concerning sex discrimination, sexual harassment, or sexual assault are subject to Appendices D and H respectively.
 Upon completing the preliminary investigation, the dean of students may

-- 1. dismiss the allegation as unfounded; or - 2. summon the student for a conference and, after conferring with the student, - A. dismiss the allegation; - B. proceed administratively under section 11-504; or - C. prepare a complaint based on the allegation and proceed under subchapter 11-600. - 3.
-In cases involving sex discrimination, sexual harassment, or sexual assault, the Title IX coordinator and a complainant shall, subject to Federal Educational Rights and Privacy Acts (FERPA) and other applicable law, be informed by the dean of students as to the result of the preliminary investigation and, if applicable, the process employed to resolve the allegation(s).
+- a. dismiss the allegation as unfounded; or - b. summon the student for a conference and, after conferring with the student, - 1. dismiss the allegation; or - 2. proceed administratively under section 11-504 in every case where the proposed sanction is not a suspension, including suspension of rights and privileges, academic sanction, or expulsion and in other cases where the student elects an administrative disposition; or - 3. prepare a complaint based on the allegation and proceed under subchapter 11-600 in cases where the proposed sanction is suspension, including suspension of rights and privileges, academic sanction or expulsion and the student does not waive his or her right to a hearing. - c.
+If the information received by the dean of students makes allegations of sex discrimination, sexual harassment, or sexual assault, in addition to the above requirements, the dean of students shall inform the Title IX coordinator of the allegations.
+Any complaints or allegations concerning sex discrimination, sexual harassment, or sexual assault are subject to Appendix D (http://catalog.utexas.edu/general-information/appendices/appendix-c/student-discipline-and-conduct/general-information/appendices/appendix-d) and Appendix H (p.
+169) respectively.
+In these cases the Title IX coordinator and the complainant shall, subject to Federal Educational Rights and Privacy Acts (FERPA) and other applicable law, be informed by the dean of students as to the result of the preliminary investigation and, if applicable, the process employed to resolve the allegation(s).